Rakeshkm04/PHP_YahooTutorial/README.md

 and i've lot's of trying to changes in this code but i'm not changes in this code

 and in this code lot's of bugs and errors in this code. i changes a single component so not changes in the code and other styling is changes and not alligned

+and through the css styling this is not to work batter in this field to lear another thing and in this case lot's of things i would like to learn like javascript and react.js node js and next js etc and not lot's time and guidance i don't know what should i do?